UnionInternationalCheminsdeFer/OSDM/spec/processes.md

 The only difference in the request is that the fulfillment that the API consumer wants to exchange, and an overrule code if relevant, are also provided.

+The exchange flow is following:

+- `POST /exchange-offers` to get alternative exchange offers (exchange operations) for the given fulfillments
+- `POST /bookings/{bookingId}/exchangeOperations` with selected exchange offer with a. information what to change on current booked offers, or b. to put a new offer (exchange operation) to the booking
+- `PATCH /bookings/{bookingId}/exchangeOperations/{exchangeOperationId}` to confirm the exchange.
+This will release the original booking parts and confirm parts offered in the exchange operation.
+- `POST /bookings/{bookingId}/fulfillments` to issue the new fulfillments for exchanged booking parts.
+- Optionally `PATCH /bookings/{bookingId}/fulfillments` if the asynchronous fulfillment requires that.

+It is a good practice to execute `DELETE /booking/{bookingId}/exchangeOperations/{exchangeOperationId}` to terminate the exchange operation without confirmation and release booked offers from the operation.

 ### Replacement of lost tickets and cards

 The replacement is used to replace physical cards and tickets.
 There is no